 Most people with a tracheostomy tube will be able to eat normally.
-However, swallowing food or liquid may feel differently.
+However, it may feel different when you swallow foods or liquids.

 Certain factors may make eating or swallowing harder, such as:

-You and your health care provider must watch for two important problems:
+You and your doctor must watch for two important problems:

-Call your doctor if the following problems occur:
+Call your doctor if any of the following problems occur:

 Trach - eating